-- Next to the information about Financial Aid, click Learn more and apply.
+- Next to the information about Financial Aid or Scholarships, click Learn more and apply.

 - Wait for your application to be reviewed.
 While you wait for your application to be reviewed, you can begin the course immediately in audit mode or free mode.
 The review process may take up to 15 days.

 - When your application is reviewed, you'll get an email letting you know whether it's been approved or denied.
 You can also check your Updates page to see the status of your Financial Aid application.

-After you submit your Financial Aid application, it will take up to two weeks to review your application.
-If you apply for Financial Aid for a degree course, you must submit your application at least 15 days in advance so you can access your degree course on time.
+After you submit your application, it will take up to two weeks to review your application.
 Unfortunately, Coursera is unable to provide exceptions or rush individual applications.

 You can see course materials for free while you are waiting for your application to be approved by using the audit mode.

-If your Financial Aid application is approved, you'll get an email letting you know, and you'll be automatically enrolled in the course.
+If your application is approved, you'll get an email letting you know, and you'll be automatically enrolled in the course.
 Courses have personalized deadlines, so you won't need to worry about falling behind.
-However, most degree courses have hard assignment deadlines, so make sure to submit your Financial Aid application at least 15 days in advance so you won’t fall too far behind.

-If you do not complete the course within 180 days, you may submit another Financial Aid application.
+If you do not complete the course within 180 days, you may submit another application.

 You will have 2 weeks to unenroll from the course from the time your application has been accepted.

-If your Financial Aid application is denied, you’ll get an email letting you know.
+If your application is denied, you’ll get an email letting you know.
 That email will explain why your application was denied, so you can fix the problem and apply again.

-Your financial aid application will be cancelled if you start a free trial while it is being reviewed.
+Your financial aid application or scholarship will be cancelled if you start a free trial while it is being reviewed.

-If you've already started a free trial and still want your financial aid application to be reviewed for approval, you should cancel your subscription and re-apply once the free trial ends.
+If you've already started a free trial and still want your application to be reviewed for approval, you should cancel your subscription and re-apply once the free trial ends.
 Free trials last for seven days from registration even if you cancel the subscription.